digitalnomad369/PoisedPMS/README.md

                date of an existing project.
             3. updateContractorDetails() and contractorDetailsUpdate() - These methods are called in order to update the contact details (email address and phone number) of the contractor.

+  __7. ProjectStatus.java:__

+    - This class is used to see the project completion status of existing projects.
+    - It comprises the following 3 methods:
+             1. completedProjects() - This method is called when a user wants to view all completed projects.
+             2. incompleteProjects() - This method is called when a user wants to view all incomplete projects.
+             3. overdueProjects() - This method is called when a user wants to view all overdue projects (projects that were either completed after the deadline date OR projects that have a due date prior to the current date)

  # Contributors #